 Studies show that footwear can make a difference in avoiding falls, says Dr. Brown.
 “Shoes with good support, low heels, and a back—no slip-ons—are best.”

-“Staying strong is critical, since people who are weak are four times as likely to fall as people who are strong,” says Brown.
+“Staying strong is critical, since people who are weak are four times as likely to fall as people who are strong,” says Dr. Brown.
 “Simple exercises, like chair stands (trying to stand from a kitchen chair without using your arms), can help build your leg muscles.”

 Balance and flexibility are also important.
 A number of studies have shown that Tai Chi is beneficial in those areas, she says.
 Look for classes offered in your community.
+If needed, your doctor can refer you to a physical therapist who can teach you an exercise routine to do in your home, adds Dr. Brown.

-Talk with your doctor.
-If you’re concerned about falls or risk factors that affect your mobility, make sure to bring up the topic with your doctor.
-“Ideally, your doctors should ask at least once a year about falls,” says Brown.
+“Ideally, your doctors should ask at least once a year about falls,” says Dr. Brown.
 “But if they don’t, let them know if you have fallen.
 They can watch you walk and check to see how steady you are.
 They can also think about your medications and other factors that might contribute to falls.
 But if they don’t know you have experienced a fall, they can’t help you.”

 Medications can increase the risk of falls, as can poor vision, dizziness, and circulation issues in your feet.
 People who have memory problems are more prone to falls.

 While being cautious is often good, this fear can interfere with your lifestyle.
 Don’t let it!
-“Gaining confidence and improving your balance through exercise can help,” says Brown.
+“Gaining confidence and improving your balance through exercise can help,” says Dr. Brown.
 “Many people also find that having a cane or walker makes them feel more secure and that they are more independent and adventurous with the assistive device.”